Train maker Alstom earmarks new provisions for earlier Bombardier deal

+Aerospace & DefenseTrain maker Alstom earmarks new provisions for earlier Bombardier deal

-PARIS, May 11 (Reuters) - French train maker Alstom earmarked a further 632 million euros ($768 million) of provisions for risks on its earlier purchase of Bombardier’s rail unit, while adding its integration of the Bombardier business was on track.
+French train maker Alstom (ALSO.PA) earmarked a further 632 million euros ($768 million) of provisions for risks on its earlier purchase of Bombardier's (BBDb.TO) rail unit, while adding its integration of the Bombardier business was on track.

 Alstom also said sales for its fiscal year ending on March 31 rose to 8.79 billion euros from 8.2 billion a year earlier, while its adjusted earnings before interest and tax (EBIT) rose to 645 million euros from 630 million.